Cais/bns-featured-category/readme.txt

 == Changelog ==
 = 2.1 =
 * Added option to set post sort order - ascending, descending, and random
+* Added 'no excerpt at all' checkbox option

 = 2.0 =
 * Added `BNS_Options_Scripts_and_Styles`